SafeHome.org may receive compensation from some providers listed on this page. Learn More

 If you’re looking for an ultra-affordable indoor security solution, the Blink Camera system is a great place to start.
 Blink offers indoor and outdoor HD cameras with 1080p resolution and crystal-clear night vision.
 A charge will hold for two years (or so Blink claims), and they’re among the most DIY-friendly cameras we’ve encountered.Blink cameras all feature motion-triggered recording which will alert you in real time on any smart device running Blinks app, which will also allow you to check a live feed at any time.

 Blink is a good choice if you don’t need all of the bells and whistles of some of the other more advanced indoor security cameras.
-Although they lack smart home integration, they are both affordable and versatile.
+In fact, Blink is owned by the same company that owns Ring – it’s none other than Amazon – but the company markets it as a more budget-friendly option.

 Connectivity | Wi-fi |